McDonaldMusimwa/taskatar/README.md

-# Node Js Application Programming Interface (Corrective action)
+# Node Js Application Programming Interface (Taskator)

 In summary, your REST API for taskator a REST API that streamlines the management of various tasks, activities, providing a flexible and scalable solution for enhancing productivity, improving timemanagement, and enabling smooth coordination of activities.